kaliaparijat/cloudkitchens/README.md

 1. Unzip the zipped file (cloudkitchens) into a directory of your choice
 2. From inside the unzipped folder, run `npm install`.
 This will install the dependencies the app requires
 3. Now start the app, `npm start`.
 4. To run the test suite, run the command `npm test`.
+It will have a prompt with some options, ty pe 'a' to run all tests.

 ##Libraries used and the reasoning behind their selection
 1. React starter kit: https://reactjs.org/community/starter-kits.html